 In the resettlement programme, the BAMF is responsible for the selection process together with the UNHCR.
-Once resettled refugees arrive in Germany, they first stay in the reception of Friedland (Lower Saxony) for up two weeks, and are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.
+Once resettled refugees arrive in Germany, they first stay in a reception centre for up to two weeks.
+Whereas in previous years, all resettlement refugees were first housed in the reception centre of Friedland (Lower Saxony), the resettlement guidelines for 2022 foresee housing in Friedland as well as Doberlug-Kirchhain (Brandenburg) or other facilities made available by Federal States.
+They are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.